 Remaining Needs.
-Although more than \$75 billion in federal aid has been provided since 1972, funding needs remain very high: an additional \$181 billion nationwide, according to the most recent Needs Survey estimate by EPA and the states, published in August 2003.
-Needs for wastewater treatment are \$57 billion, or 32% of the total.
-The estimated cost to control combined sewer overflows is \$51 billion, and control of storm sewer overflows is estimated to be \$88.5 billion.
-Total needs increased 21% between 1996 and 2000, in part reflecting costs of improvements needed to meet increasingly stringent water quality standards for treatment plants, as well as correction of storm sewer overflows, and renewal of existing infrastructure.
-About \$16 billion is needed for projects in small communities.
+Although more than \$78 billion in federal aid has been provided since 1972, funding needs remain very high: an additional \$221 billion nationwide, according to the most recent Needs Survey estimate by EPA and the states, published in January 2008.
+Needs for wastewater treatment and collection are \$134 billion, or 61% of the total.
+In this survey, total needs increased 9% between 2000 and 2004, in part reflecting costs of improvements needed to meet increasingly stringent water quality standards for treatment plants, as well as correction of storm sewer overflows, and repair of aging infrastructure built decades ago.
+Needs for small communities represent about 9% of the total.
 The largest needs in small communities are for improved secondary treatment and new collector sewers.
 These estimates do not include potential costs, largely unknown, to upgrade physical protection of wastewater facilities against possible terrorist attacks that could threaten water infrastructure systems, an issue of great interest since September 11, 2001.

-In September 2002, EPA released a study called the Gap Analysis that assesses the difference between current spending for wastewater infrastructure and total funding needs (both capital and operation and maintenance).
-EPA estimates that, over the next two decades, the United States needs to spend nearly \$390 billion to replace existing wastewater systems (including for some projects not eligible for CWA funding, such as system replacement) and to build new ones.
-According to the Gap Analysis, if there is no increase in investment, there will be about a \$6 billion gap between current annual capital expenditures for wastewater spending increases by 3% annually, the gap would shrink by nearly 90%.
+In September 2002, EPA released a study called the Gap Analysis that assessed the difference between current spending for wastewater infrastructure and total funding needs (both capital and operation and maintenance).
+EPA estimated that, over the next two decades, the United States needs to spend nearly \$390 billion to replace existing wastewater systems (including for some projects not eligible for CWA funding, such as system replacement) and to build new ones.
+According to the Gap Analysis, if there is no increase in investment, there will be about a \$6 billion annual gap between current capital expenditures for wastewater spending increases by 3% annually, the gap would shrink by nearly 90%.
 At issue has been what should the federal role be in assisting states and cities, especially in view of such high projected funding needs.

-Outside groups, including a coalition called the Water Infrastructure Network (WIN), have offered proposals which have attracted some congressional interest that seek a multibillion dollar investment program in wastewater and drinking water infrastructure.
-Finding the revenues to support such a large spending increase is an important part of the debate.
-Bush Administration officials have said that infrastructure funding needs go beyond what the federal government can do on its own, and they advocate a combination of strategies including utility management practices (improved rate structures, system consolidation) and efficiencies (asset management to better anticipate future needs).
+Interest groups, including a coalition called the Water Infrastructure Network (WIN), have offered proposals that have attracted some congressional interest for a new multibillion dollar investment program in wastewater and drinking water infrastructure through a federal trust fund.
+At issue is these groups' interest in developing new mechanisms to help localities pay for water infrastructure projects, beyond federal grants or SRFs, which appear insufficient to fully meet the nation's funding needs.
+Legislation to establish such a trust fund was introduced in the 109th Congress (H.R.
+4560), but was not enacted.
+Finding consensus on the revenues to support such a large spending increase is a challenge that has eluded proponents so far.
+Bush Administration officials have said that funding needs go beyond what the federal government can do on its own, and they advocate a combination of strategies including utility management practices (improved rate structures, system consolidation) and efficiencies (asset management to better anticipate future needs).

-Recent Legislative Activity and Issues
+Legislative Activity

-Authorizations for SRF capitalization grants expired in FY1994, making it a likely issue of congressional interest.
+Authorizations for SRF capitalization grants expired in FY1994, making this an issue of congressional interest.
+(Appropriations have continued, as shown in Table 1.)
 In the 104th Congress, the House passed a comprehensive reauthorization bill (H.R.
 961), which included SRF provisions to address problems that have arisen since 1987, including assistance for small and disadvantaged communities and expansion of projects and activities eligible for SRF assistance.
 However, no legislation was enacted, because of controversies over other parts of the bill.